-- (a) Scour valves are required at: - (i) The end of all public and private rider mains. - (ii) The end of all terminal reticulation mains (hydrants are acceptable). - (iii) The low point between line valves of all mains with a nominal diameter greater than 200 mm.

-- Scour pipes shall discharge to a visible location such as a stream, kerb, open channel, or pump-out chamber, to reduce the risk of the valve being inadvertently left open without detection.
-Additionally; - (i) Scour pipes must not discharge to a closed stormwater structure such as a stormwater pipe. - (ii) If discharge is to a stream or other water body, then potential impacts on water quality must be addressed. - (iii) Scour pipes must discharge to an approved outlet and facility shall be provided to prevent damage, channel scour or flooding due to operation of the scour valve. - (c) Scour values on reticulation larger than 50 mm shall include a chamber downstream of the scour value for the pressure pipe to transition to gravity and to facilitate dechlorination, before the water is discharged. - (d) Valves shall be sized to drain the main by gravity over a period not greater than 1 hour.
+- (iii) The end of all terminal reticulation mains (hydrants are acceptable) (see Section 6.4.2.3 Mains with no through flow (dead ends). - (iv) The low point between line valves of all mains with a nominal diameter greater than 200 mm. - (d) Scour pipes must not discharge to a kerb, open channel, or a closed stormwater structure such as a stormwater pipe. - Scour pipes shall discharge to a visible location such as a stream, kerb, open channel, or pump-out chamber, to reduce the risk of the valve being inadvertently left open without detection.
+Additionally; - (i) Scour pipes must not discharge to a closed stormwater structure such as a stormwater pipe. - (ii) If discharge is to a stream or other water body, then potential impacts on water quality must be addressed. - (iii)(i)Scour pipes must discharge to an approved outlet and facility shall be provided to prevent damage, channel scour or flooding due to operation of the scour valve. - (e) Scour values on reticulation larger than 50 mm shall include a chamber downstream of the scour value for the pressure pipe to transition to gravity and to facilitate dechlorination, before the water is discharged. - (i) The chamber must not discharge to a closed stormwater structure such as a stormwater pipe. - (iv)(ii) Scour pipes The chamber must discharge to an approved outlet and facility shall be provided to prevent damage, channel scour or flooding due to operation of the scour valve. - (∨) - (vi)(iii) If discharge is to a stream or other water body, then potential impacts on water quality must be addressed. - (d)(f)Valves shall be sized to drain the main by gravity over a period not greater than 1 hour.
 Minimum scour sizes shall follow Table 6-4.

-Table 6-4 - Minimum scour sizes
+Table 6 -4 - Minimum scour sizes